 Serving Suggestions

-Serve these delicious grilled ribeyes topped with herb butter!
+Serve these delicious grilled ribeyes topped with herb butter, truffle steak sauce or mint chimichurri!

-On the side, I recommend making some Grilled Corn on the Cob, Smoked Mac and Cheese or Hawaiian Macaroni Salad and this Creamy Cucumber Salad!
+On the side, I recommend serving your steak with Purple Cauliflower Mash, Grilled Corn on the Cob, Smoked Mac and Cheese or Hawaiian Macaroni Salad or this Creamy Cucumber Salad!

 Wanting to top your steak with mushrooms?
 I think this recipe is the BEST mushrooms for steak!